iatechicken/ucbmids/README.md

 Hello, my name is Richard Ryu and I like to build things and solve problems.
 I wanted to create a simple webpage that will help you better understand how UC Berkeley Master of Information Data Science transformed a non-technical student who only knew how to read SQL queries.

 To be more specific, this will be a short comprehensive review of my time at UC Berkeley Master of Information and Data Science.
-Each section is chronologically organized by the classes that I took and will include samples of codes, screenshots, and links to my work.
+Each section is chronologically ordered by the classes that I took and will include samples of codes, screenshots, and links to my work.
 If any of the links are broken, please let me know at richard.ryu@ischool.berkeley.edu

 [LinkedIn](https://www.linkedin.com/in/richardryu/)